JetBrains-Research/lca-baselines/ci-fixing/ci-fixing-benchmark/README.md

 1. Downloads dataset (from https://huggingface.co/datasets/JetBrains-Research/lca-ci-fixing)
 2. Sends the datapoints on GitHub to run workflows
 3. Requests results from GitHub
-4. Analyzes results and prints them.
+4. Analyzes results and print them.

-Further, maybe we will duplicate request part at our side.
+Further, maybe we will duplicate the request part on our side.

 Method's outputs: